TeskaLabs/asab-webui/doc/config.md

 The unified configuration in ASAB Web UI provides:

+* configuration defaults values (provided in the application source code)
 * static configuration (compiled in the ASAB Web UI application)
-* dynamic configuration (downloaded during ASAB Web UI application init time)
+* dynamic configuration (downloaded during ASAB Web UI application init time, also known as a site config)
-* configuration default values (provided in the application source code)

-## Basic usage

-The configuration is available at `App.Config`, it is a dictionary.
+The configuration is available at `App.Config`, it is a dictionary, built from defauls, static and dynamic configuration.

+The order is `default < static < dymamic`